 For example, let’s say you are using an electronics store web app.
 In the past, that’s where you’ve always bought Apple products.
 Now you’re back and want to buy a new smartphone.
 You click in the search bar and start typing the word “smartphone.”
 After the first letters are on the display, the search suggests you look for “Smartphone,” “Smartphone cases,” “Smartphone printer.”
 Knowing that you’re an Apple fan and likely interested in buying another iPhone, the search will also offer you some personalized suggestions like iPhone X, iPhone 11, etc.

 As you plan and implement in app search for your web app, keep in mind that auto-complete and auto-suggest can help improve your app’s user experience, and increase user satisfaction.

 How to implement in app search for web apps

 Search is often only a fraction of a much larger project that requires varying degrees of knowledge and skills.
 Consequently, your in-house software developers are likely to have little to no experience developing a comprehensive search that has all of the functionality required.

-This is why you want to pick a site search platform that already offers the core capabilities along with advanced search features and pre-built UI elements.
+This is why you would want to pick a site search platform that already offers the core capabilities along with advanced search features and pre-built UI elements, that make implementation simple.
 Which provider fits you best depends on your business, your unique use case, and your requirements.
 Check out our blog post, where we compare three of the most common site search solutions to learn more.